Ihara Zeta functions of infinite weighted graphs: Weighted graphs

 \begin{definition} Let $X$ be a connected graph.
 So $X$ consists of a vertex set $VX=V(X)$ and a set $EX=E(X)\subset \CP(VX)$, whose elements are subsets of $VX$ of order two, called \e{edges} of the graph.
 Two vertices $x,y$ are called \e{adjacent} if $\{x,y\}$ is an edge.
 For a vertex $x$ the \e{valency} $\val(x)$ is the number of edges having $x$ as an endpoint.
 It can be infinite, and the graph is called \e{locally finite} if the valency is finite for every vertex.

 A \e{path} in $X$ is a sequence of vertices $p=(x_0,x_1,\dots,x_n)$ such that for each $0\le j\le n-1$ the vertices $x_j$ and $x_{j+1}$ are adjacent.
 The path is \e{closed} if $x_n=x_0$.
 In that case we define the \e{shifted path} $\tau(p)$ as $(x_1,x_2,\dots,x_n,x_1)$.
 The path $p$ is said to be \e{reduced} or have \e{no backtracking}, if $x_{j-1}\ne x_{j+1}$ for every $1\le n\le n-1$.
 A closed path $p=(x_0,\dots,x_n)$ is said to have a \e{tail}, if $x_1=x_{n-1}$.
+A reduced path without tail is called a \e{regular} path.
 On the set of closed paths, we consider the equivalence relation generated by $p\sim\tau(p)$.
-A \e{cycle} is an equivalence class consisting of regular paths only.
-It follows that a path in a cycle has no tail.
+A \e{cycle} is an equivalence class of paths and a \e{regular cycle} is a cycle consisting of regular paths only.
+It follows that a path in a regular cycle has no tail.
 A cycle is called \e{prime}, if it is not a power of a shorter one. \end{definition}

 \begin{definition} Let $\OE=\OE(X)$ denote the set of all oriented edges of $X$.
 So each edge in $EX$ give rise to two elements of $\OE$.
 For an oriented edge $e$ we write $e^{-1}$ for its reverse. \end{definition}